erichartline/100-days-of-code-old/log.md

 ### Day 13: 1/16/2017

-**Today's Progress** I finished my calculator (!), then I immediately started working on my next project: the pomodoro clock.
+**Today's Progress** I finished my calculator (!), then I immediately started working on my next project: the Pomodoro clock.

 **Thoughts** I skipped yesterday because it was my wife's birthday, and we were busy celebrating all day.
 I made up for it today by coding for several hours, however.
 After cleaning up some noticeable bugs in my calculator (like banning multiple decimals), I decided to push out the end product as my final version.
 Someday I would like to add working keyboard input, but for now I really want to keep on trucking through the FCC curriculum.
-I started my pomodoro clock immediately after submitting the calculator, and I feel like I have already made some decent progress.
+I started my Pomodoro clock immediately after submitting the calculator, and I feel like I have already made some decent progress.
 Getting the timer to work properly seems like it might be tricky, but I am looking forward to the challenge!

 **Link(s) to work**